 - Finding meaning in your suffering

-They are committed to providing spiritual care with compassion and respect for all patients, family and friends and to honoring religious, spiritual and cultural preferences with dignity.
-If you would like a spiritual leader or clergy from your faith tradition to visit, our chaplains can make that available.
+Chaplains are committed to providing spiritual care with compassion and respect for all patients, family and friends, and to honoring religious, spiritual and cultural preferences with dignity.
+If you would like a spiritual leader or clergy from your faith tradition to visit you, our chaplains can assist in making that connection for you.

 Our professional chaplains are theologically and clinically trained to be part of an integrated health care team focused on healing the entire person.

 Spiritual Care Services

 Services available for your healing and hope include: